 Research Assistants | Overview

-David is from Ohio and was graduated from Kenyon College with a B.A. in psychology.
+David Faller is from Ohio and was graduated from Kenyon College with a B.A. in psychology.
 Not a one-trick pony, he spent a couple years working at the Cincinnati Actor’s Studio & Academy, directing and managing high school students navigating the fraught world of Cincinnati Theatre.
 At Children’s, David works in Dr. Amanda Griffin’s Audiology Research Lab, with a primary focus of studying outcomes of cochlear implantation.
 He also works with Dr. Derek Stiles on creating and managing departmental databases to improve clinical and research data collection.
 David enjoys learning about language, getting angry about politics, and over-analyzing film and TV.
 He is also an aspiring diner aficionado.

 Stacy Jo grew up in Seoul, South Korea, and graduated from Harvard University in 2021 with a B.A. in Human Evolutionary Biology and Music.
 While in university, Stacy worked as a student researcher in the Harvard Evolutionary Neuroscience Laboratory.
 Stacy’s current research primarily focuses on pediatric voice and voice-related disorders, working as an assistant for Drs.
 Roger Nuss and Anne Hseu.
 In her spare time, she enjoys singing, dancing, and songwriting, and she hopes to attend medical school in the future.